 Most dog training classes have a standard “cookie-cutter” approach to training everyone’s dogs.
 The trainer typically says, “All of your dogs need to to this to achieve this goal.”
 Each dog and owner learns at different rates, making an adaptive training methodology the most effective.
 We are able to tailor our feedback and training to both the owner and the dog.

 Secondly, the most “problematic” dog (or sometimes owner!) in group classes tend to receive the most attention.
 This often leaves the rest of the owners and dogs without the full attention of the instructor.
 This leads to diminished training and results, despite the group trainers best efforts.

 Group classes highly distract dogs, which reduces teaching and learning.
 Dogs are highly distracted by other dogs, people or noises (barking), etc. This is counterproductive and not impactful to learning.
 Imagine if you attended your first guitar lesson and showed up to eight other people surrounding you: all talking, playing their guitars, adjusting their volumes and vying for the attention of ONE instructor.
 Sounds pretty hard, right?
 This is similar to the world of group dog training classes.

-Dogs are trying to learn and we want them to be high focused, not highly distracted.
-At our dog obedience training classes in Monterey, Capitola and Gilroy we do the opposite.
+Dogs are trying to learn and we want them to be highly focused, not highly distracted.
+At our dog obedience training classes in Monterey, Capitola, and Gilroy we do the opposite.
 We get your dog focused, then phase in distractions.
 We found this approach much more effective versus trying to teach them when they are distracted from the start.
 Have them master the commands, then layer in distractions.